Lokeshvarma2620/Firstrepo/README.md

 # Firstrepo
-My name is Lokesh varma Balaraju
+My name is Lokesh varma Balaraju and i am from Tirupati